 BA in Economics: Connecticut College

 Dr. Robert “Tino” Sonora is Professor of Economics in the School of Business at Fort Lewis College and is Director of the Office of Business and Economic Research.
 His current research interests include: monetary economics, monetary policy, transition economics, international trade, intranational macroeconomics, and international finance.
 His publications can be found in the International Economic Review, Review of Financial Economics, and the Czech Journal of Economics and Finance, among others.
 Since coming to Fort Lewis he has been a monthly columnist for the Durango Herald, made numerous presentations at state and local conferences and lectures as well as international academic conferences in Europe and the United States.
 Dr. Sonora has been quoted in numerous media outlets from the Four Corners Business Journal to The Rocky Mountain News, The Financial Times, Impacto (Mexico), and JutarnjiList (Croatia).
-He is a current member of the Colorado Business Economic Outlook Committee, the American Economic Association, Association for University Business and Economic Research, Euro Area Business Cycle Network, International Atlantic Economic Society, Korean American Economic Association, Association of Private Enterprise Education, and the American Society of Hispanic Economists.
+He is a current member of the Colorado Business Economic Outlook Committee, the American Economic Association, Association for University Business and Economic Research, Euro Area Business Cycle Network, International Atlantic Economic Society, Korean American Economic Association, and the American Society of Hispanic Economists.
 Prior to coming to Fort Lewis College he was an Assistant Professor of Economics at the University of Texas at Arlington and Instructor of Economics at Ohio Wesleyan University.
 He has also been a Visiting Professor of Economics at El Centro Universitario de Ciencias Económico Administrativas at the University of Guadalajara, Mexico and the Faculty of Economics and Business at the University of Zagreb, Croatia.
 In 2009 and 2013 he was Fulbright Scholar at the University of Zagreb and is on the Editorial Board of the Zagreb International Review of Economics and Business.
 Dr. Sonora grew up in Denver, CO and Taos, NM.